The Broken Bread Church main gathering will be changing to Sunday morning starting December 31, 2023.

 If you are able to bring food to share that is very much appreciated.
 Feel free to bring whatever suits you (appetizer, entree, dessert, beverage): this is a true potluck.
 If you aren't able to bring anything please come on out anyway there will be lots of food, we promise!

-After everyone has started eating and while we continue to eat, we’ll start the sermon.
-This will be at approximately 6:00pm.
-It will probably be a bit of semi-organized chaos (kids, getting seconds, spills etc.) most times and we are okay with that.
+After everyone has started eating and while we continue to eat, we’ll start the service at approximately 6:00pm.
+It is a bit of semi-organized chaos (kids, getting seconds, spills etc.) most times and we are okay with that.
 This is real life.

 We want the whole family to be a part of the whole church experience.
 We want our children to eat with us, learn with us, worship with us, and serve with us.
 Having a full-on childcare program is great for tired parents.
 When Elaine and I visit family at churches with such programs it is wonderful, almost like a date!
 However, we think it is better for the family, for the children, and for the church that everyone is included in what the church is doing.